 - E3.1R The general entrance requirements constitute the minimum entry requirements for entry to the first point of an award of the University.
-Particular awards may require specific levels of attainment in specific subject areas which are above these minima. - E3.2R English language requirements: an English language qualification recognised by UWE is normally required for entry to all awards.
-If the applicant's first language is not English, tests such as the British Council's International English Language Test (IELTS) are acceptable.
-All applicants must achieve a minimum grade of 6.0; applicants for graduate entry awards, postgraduate certificates, postgraduate diplomas, masters and doctorate awards must achieve a minimum grade of 6.5. - E3.3R The minimum level of attainment required for entry to the start of a foundation degree, a foundation year or a Higher National Diploma/Certificate for students studying national qualifications in England, Northern Ireland, Scotland and Wales is:
+Particular awards may require specific levels of attainment in specific subject areas which are above these minima. - 53 Academic Regulations and Procedures 2012/2013 v1.2 February 2013

+- E3.2R English language requirements: an English language qualification recognised by UWE and/or UKBA is normally required for entry to all awards.
+Tests such as the British Council's International English Language Test (IELTS) are acceptable.
+All applicants must achieve a minimum grade of 6.0 and a minimum of 5.5 in each element; applicants for graduate entry awards, postgraduate certificates, postgraduate diplomas, masters and doctorate awards must achieve a minimum grade of 6.5 7.5 overall with minimum requirement in each element depending on the programme of study. - E3.3R English language requirements for entry to the Foundation Certificate: Applicants with an IELTS score of 4 or 4.5 will be considered for entry to the Foundation Certificate but will be required to complete Preparatory English study which is non credit bearing, before commencing any of the modules that contribute to the 80 credits required for the award.